machine-detonation/6DBFEE/README.md

 ♢ :: silly people

-✧ :: basically anyone who ISN'T in my "DNI"
+✧ :: basically anyone who ISN'T in my "DNI" can interact with me, just don't be a weirdo please